The village of Mykines

 Transport and Accommodation

 If you are considering visiting Mykines we always recommend you to go in the beginning of your journey to the Faroe Islands.
 Because it is possible to be stuck on Mykines because of weather.
 This rarely happens, but it always happens a few times every year.
+It is also recommendable that you familiarize yourself with the weather conditions on Mykines.

 During high season there are two options for transport to Mykines Helicopter and Boat.
 Regarding to accommodation in Mykines there are a few options available.
 To read more about these follow the respective links.